 There’s nothing more important than spending quality time with your family over the summer.
 When the kids are out of school and you’re ready to cash in your vacation days, you want to make the most of the warm weather and the freedom to go outdoors.
-After a long winter, nothing’s going to feel better than improving your tan or just sitting outside with a book in the backyard.
+After a long winter, nothing will feel better than improving your tan or just sitting outside with a book in the backyard.

 With some outdoor improvement tips, you can transform your backyard into an outdoor extension of your home.